DisnakeDev/disnake/docs/api.rst

         :type: Optional[:class:`ThreadSortOrder`]

-    .. attribute:: title

-        The title of an onboarding prompt or an onboarding prompt option being changed.

-        :type: :class:`str`

     .. attribute:: options

         The list of options of an onboarding prompt being changed.

         :type: List[:class:`OnboardingPromptOption`]

-    .. attribute:: single_select

-        The onboarding prompt is single select or not.

-        :type: :class:`bool`

-    .. attribute:: required

-        The onboarding prompt option is required or not.

-        :type: :class:`bool`

-    .. attribute:: in_onboarding

-        The onboarding prompt option is in onboarding or not.

-        :type: :class:`bool`

-    .. attribute:: enable_default_channels

-        The onboarding shows default channels or not.

-        :type: :class:`bool`

-    .. attribute:: enable_onboarding_prompts

-        The onboarding shows onboarding prompts or not.

-        :type: :class:`bool`

     .. attribute:: prompts